GiorgiGrigolia06/GiorgiGrigolia06/README.md

 ## About
 <p>
-  📱✨ Transitioned from a solid social media background to the world of coding!
-9 months ago, I made the leap into software dev 🚀 From HTML/CSS/JS to Android dreams 🤖📚 Studying daily for Android SDK, Kotlin, and app sorcery 🎩✨
+  📱✨ Transitioned from social media to coding 9 months ago.
+Now chasing Android dreams 🤖📚 Studying daily for Android SDK, Kotlin, and app mastery 🎩✨
 </p>

 <p>